Min(d)ing the President: A text analytic approach to measuring tax news: Additional results for the prevalence and tax news measures

 Table \ref{tab:LDA1} reveals that the prevalence measure obtained from the first-stage unsupervised LDA (i.e. the general tax topic) is not a powerful predictor for any tax change measure considered.
 This finding serves as a note of caution against a too confident use of unsupervised text analytics.
 Table \ref{tab:LDA2} shows the (marginal) $F$-statistic on the (joint) exclusion of the tax cut and tax hike topics from various predictive regressions.
 Regardless of how we measure future tax changes, the $F$-statistic is, for several forecast horizons, well above the cut-off for any reasonable significance level.

 The above conclusions are also supported when considering the predictive power of the various measures in terms of change in $R^2$.
 Table \ref{tab:RsqLDA1} shows that the general tax topic from first-stage LDA offers little improvement over the controls in predicting the measures of tax changes.
 The tax cut and tax hike topics obtained from the second-stage LDA jointly offer far greater improvement in predictive power across all measures of tax changes, as seen in Table \ref{tab:RsqLDA2}.
-Additionally, Table \ref{tab:RsqLexicon} shows that those topics outperform analogous measures constructed using a simple lexicon-based approach.
+Additionally, Tables \ref{tab:Lexicon} and \ref{tab:RsqLexicon} suggest that those topics tend to be stronger predictors than analogous measures constructed using a simple lexicon-based approach.

 One may also use the same predictive regressions and $F$-statistics for testing whether these measures can be used as strong instruments of the regressand using the procedure laid out in \cite{stock2005testing}.
-Comparing to the rule of thumb cut-off point of 10 \citep{staiger1997instrumental}, but also to the stricter critical values tabled in \cite{stock2005testing} that guarantee small size distortion,\footnote{\changed{As argued by \cite{stock2005testing}, while the cut-off of 10 is reasonable to control bias, for having low size distortion we need to consider larger cut-off points.
-To control size distortion at maximum 5\% (10\%), the 95\% critical values are 16.38 (8.96) and 19.93 (11.59) for 1 and 2 instruments respectively.} we see that the $F$-statistics for the second-stage tax topics regularly exceed the cut-offs, unlike the first stage tax topic or the lexicon-based series, and we may therefore reject the null hypothesis that the second-stage tax topics are weak instruments.
+Comparing to the rule of thumb cut-off point of 10 \citep{staiger1997instrumental}, but also to the stricter critical values tabled in \cite{stock2005testing} that guarantee small size distortion,\footnote{As argued by \cite{stock2005testing}, while the cut-off of 10 is reasonable to control bias, for having low size distortion we need to consider larger cut-off points.
+To control size distortion at maximum 5\% (10\%), the 95\% critical values are 16.38 (8.96) and 19.93 (11.59) for 1 and 2 instruments respectively.
+We see that the $F$-statistics for the second-stage tax topics regularly exceed the cut-offs, unlike the first stage tax topic or the lexicon-based series, and we may therefore reject the null hypothesis that the second-stage tax topics are weak instruments.
 This suggests that the second-stage tax topics series can not only be considered strong predictors of future tax changes, but could also be used as strong instruments for tax changes.}

 One may argue that, due to their construction, our prevalence series may pick up news signals about other policy plans that would affect the federal budget in the future, notably government spending.
 However, as indicated in the last rows of Tables \ref{tab:LDA2} and \ref{tab:RsqLDA2}, our measures do not possess much power in predicting federal spending (news).\footnote{Overall, the above findings are robust across different specifications of the regression in (\ref{eq:1stStage}).
 Unreported results, considering other control variables such as the party of the sitting president, election year, etc., do not alter the results.}